Jagdambika Pal: Political career

-Chief Minister of Uttar Pradesh
+As Acting Chief Minister of Uttar Pradesh

-When the Uttar Pradesh state government led by Kalyan Singh was dismissed on 21 February 1998 by Governor of Uttar Pradesh Romesh Bhandari, he became the Chief Minister.
-Kalyan Singh moved Allahabad High Court which termed the dismissal of government unconstitutional on 23 February 1998, thereby reinstating the Kalyan Singh government.
+When the Uttar Pradesh state government led by Kalyan Singh was dismissed on 21 February 1998 by Governor of Uttar Pradesh Romesh Bhandari, Jagdambika Pal was sworn in as the Acting Chief Minister.
+However, Kalyan Singh immediately challenged the dismissal in the Allahabad High Court.
+The court deemed the Governor's decision unconstitutional on 23 February 1998 and ordered a floor-test, reinstating the Kalyan Singh government and ending Pal's 24-hour tenure.